 Many studies on pistachios and blood lipids are conducted by replacing part of the calories in a diet with pistachios.
 Up to 67% of these studies have shown reductions in total and LDL (bad) cholesterol and increases in HDL (good) cholesterol (

 Meanwhile, none of these studies observed that eating pistachios harmed the blood lipid profile (

-One 4-week study in people with high LDL cholesterol had participants consume 10% of their daily calories from pistachios.
+Another older 4-week study in people with high LDL cholesterol had participants consume 10% of their daily calories from pistachios (

 The study showed that the diet lowered LDL cholesterol by 9%.
 What’s more, a diet consisting of 20% of calories from pistachios lowered LDL cholesterol by 12% (

-In another study, 32 young men followed a Mediterranean diet for 4 weeks.
-Then, pistachios were added to that diet in place of its monounsaturated fat content, totaling about 20% of their daily calorie intake.
+In another 2010 study, 32 males followed a Mediterranean diet for 4 weeks.
+Then, pistachios were added to that diet in place of its monounsaturated fat content, totaling about 20% of their daily calorie intake (

 After 4 weeks on the diet, they experienced a 23% reduction in LDL cholesterol, 21% reduction in total cholesterol, and 14% reduction in triglycerides (

 Moreover, pistachios seem to lower blood pressure more than other nuts.

-A review of 21 studies found that eating pistachios reduced the upper limit of blood pressure by 1.82 mm/Hg and the lower limit by 0.8 mm/Hg (
+A review of 21 studies found that eating pistachios reduced systolic blood pressure by 1.82 millimeters of mercury (mmHg) and decreased diastolic blood pressure by 0.8 mmHg (

 Studies show that eating pistachios may help lower blood cholesterol.
 It may also lower blood pressure more than other nuts.

 The endothelium is the inner lining of blood vessels.
 It’s important that it works properly, as endothelial dysfunction is a risk factor for heart disease (

 Vasodilation is the widening or dilating of blood vessels.
-Endothelial dysfunction is characterized by reduced vasodilation, which decreases blood flow.
+Endothelial dysfunction is characterized by reduced vasodilation, which leads to decreased blood flow and increased blood pressure (

-Pistachios are a great source of the amino acid L-arginine, which is converted into nitric oxide in the body.
-Therefore, these tiny nuts may play an important role in promoting blood vessel health.
+Like most nuts, pistachios are a source of the amino acid L-arginine, which is converted into nitric oxide in the body.
+Therefore, these tiny nuts may play an important role in promoting blood vessel health (

-One study in 42 patients who consumed 1.5 ounces (40 grams) of pistachios a day for 3 months showed improvements in markers of endothelial function and vascular stiffness (
+One study in 42 people who consumed 1.5 oz (40 g) of pistachios a day for 3 months showed improvements in markers of endothelial function and vascular stiffness (